ONLYOFFICE/office-js-api/Cell/ApiFreezePanes/Methods/Unfreeze.md

 # Unfreeze

-Removes all frozen panes in the worksheet.
+Removes all frozen panes in the current worksheet.

 ## Syntax